-To meet the quality standards for publication, authors must submit digital art that conforms to the appropriate resolution, color mode, and file format.
+To meet American Meteorological Society’s quality standards for publication, it is important to submit digital art that conforms to the appropriate resolution, size, color mode, and file format.
 Doing so will help to avoid delays in publication and maximize the quality of images, both online and in print.
 For guidelines on submitting images for the BAMS cover, contact the BAMS managing editor.

 Resolution and Raster Images

-Raster images are typically generated from digital cameras or other image-capturing devices and edited using image-editing programs (e.g., Adobe Photoshop).
-Low-resolution raster images are one of the leading causes of art resubmission and schedule delays.
-It is important that submitted raster images meet the minimum resolution requirements.
-Raster images can be classified as monochrome, halftone, or combination halftone.
+Low-resolution images are one of the leading causes of art resubmission and schedule delays.
+Submitted raster (i.e., pixel based) images must meet the minimum resolution requirements.
+Raster images can be classified as monochrome (line art), halftone, or combination halftone.
 Acceptable file formats for raster images are TIFF, EPS, PDF, and JPEG.

 Halftones: Common examples are color or grayscale figures containing images only with no text or thin lines.
 The suggested minimum resolution for this type of image is 300 dpi at publication size.

-Vector line art: Common examples are graphs and charts created in illustration programs.
-Preferred when saved as an EPS file with all fonts converted to outlines and graph lines at least 0.25 points wide.
+- Vector line art: Common examples are graphs and charts created in illustration programs.
+It is preferable to have these saved as EPS files, with all fonts embedded, and graph lines at least 0.25 points wide.
 If you are using Illustrator, check the box that reads Embed Fonts when saving the file.

 PowerPoint slides, Excel graphs, or images embedded in Word are acceptable formats.
 When creating the original file in a Microsoft Office application, please follow these general rules to ensure that the initial file is properly prepared: